-The period since the 1990s is also noteworthy because of growing cross-border investments in market debt denominated in the local currency of emerging-market sovereigns.8 This development was a factor in defaults involving such sovereigns as Russia and Argentina, where the restructuring of their foreign currency bonds also played a role.
+The period since the 1990s is also noteworthy because of growing cross-border investments in market debt denominated in the local currency of emerging-market sovereigns.
+This development was a factor in defaults involving such sovereigns as Russia and Argentina, where the restructuring of their foreign currency bonds also played a role.
 While these defaults on foreign currency bonds are increasing, they nonetheless remain well below their historical peaks from before the Second World War.

-Chart 1 provides a snapshot of trends in defaults on foreign currency bonds and bank loans from 1820 to 2021.9 Because for much of this period the historical data on bonds are limited, we calculate unweighted default rates, that is, governments in default as a percentage of all governments.10 For bonds, three peak default periods stand out:
+Chart 1 provides a snapshot of trends in defaults on foreign currency bonds and bank loans from 1820 to 2021.
+Because for much of this period the historical data on bonds are limited, we calculate unweighted default rates, that is, governments in default as a percentage of all governments.
+For bonds, three peak default periods stand out:

-- from the 1830s through the 1850s, when default rates exceeded 25% - in the 1870s, when default rates averaged 18% - in the 1930s, when they reached 21%
+- from the 1830s through the 1850s, when default rates exceeded 25% - in the 1870s, when default rates averaged 18%